tlswg/tls13-spec/draft-ietf-tls-tls13.md

   {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages (see {{digital-signing}}).

-dsa_sha1, etc.
-: Indicates a signature algorithm using DSA {{DSS} with the corresponding hash algorithm as defined in {{SHS}}.
-These values refer solely to signatures which appear in certificates (see
-  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages (see {{digital-signing}}).

-: DSA is deprecated as of TLS 1.3.
-These values SHOULD NOT be offered or negotiated by any implementation.
-It is believed that the vast majority of implementations will not need to offer these values in order to interoperate with lesser TLS versions.

 ecdsa_secp256r1_sha256, etc.
 : Indicates a signature algorithm using ECDSA {{ECDSA}}, the corresponding curve as defined in ANSI X9.62 {{X962}} and FIPS 186-4 {{DSS}}, and the